 Is Low Ferritin Dangerous?

-Low level of ferritin is a strong sign of iron deficiency.
+Low ferritin level is a strong sign of iron deficiency.
 This is dangerous in the sense that your body needs oxygen to survive.
 If your red blood cells lack iron, its purpose of transferring oxygen from the lungs to all parts of your body will be inhibited.
-Iron also affects your metabolism, hormone production, growth and development.
+Iron also affects your metabolism, hormone production, growth, and development.